JasonBHall/portfolio/README.md

 These are my passion projects, all built with AI-assisted coding, all solving a real problem I actually had.
 Some of them could solve business needs.
 Some of them exist because I wanted a specific thing that didn't exist yet and I knew I could build it.
 Hard problems are interesting to me.
 I don't stop when it gets complicated.

-I've split them into two honest categories.
+I've split them into two categories: Life Improvers and Nerdy Pursuits.

 ---